frozzare/docker-wptest/README.md

 ```

 If you would like to test against another WordPress version add the environment variable `WP_VERSION=4.4` when you run the container.

+## Contributing

+Add new WordPress versions to `versions.sh` and run `update.sh` instead of adding them to each docker container.

 ## License